Contents

 What is susuri-cha

 What makes this method unusual is how it changes the experience.
-Because so little water is used, the extraction is extremely concentrated — the umami that a standard Gyokuro brew delivers over a full cup is present in a single sip.
+Because so little water is used, the flavor becomes intensely concentrated — the umami that a standard Gyokuro brew delivers over a full cup is present in a single sip.
 And because you are taking small amounts over several minutes, you taste the tea as it evolves: first the pure sweetness and marine note, then a slight deepening as more compounds dissolve, then a long, clean finish that lingers on the palate.
 The slow pace also lets the aroma travel upward into the nose as you inhale across the surface.
 The technique resembles wine tasting in that deliberate aeration — that slight slurp — draws air in with the liquid and opens the fragrance.

 Drinking without a lid